maxiovelar/resos-api/README.md

 # resOS API

-This is the Back-End project for the resOS technical assessment.
+This is the Back-End project for the resOS app.

 ## Running the App on dev mode following the next steps: